youngser/dhatkhat/README.md

 * To run the synthetic data simulation in the paper, please follow these steps:

 	1. (optional) Run `main_simulation.R` 600 times with different parameter pair `(i, mc)`, where `i` ranges from 1 to 6 and `mc` ranges from 1 to 100. `batch_simulation.sh` is a script for running these jobs in our cluster.
 Each run produces a `.RData` file as a partial result (600 files total).
-The precomputed `.RData` files are stored in Google Drive and loaded inside `loadData.R`.
+The precomputed `.RData` files are loaded inside `loadData.R`.

-	2. Run `simulation1.R` to get Figures 1, 2, 3, 5, 6, 9 in the paper.
+	2. Run `simulation1.R` to get Figures 1, 2, 3, 5, 6, 7, 9 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/simulation1.html).

-	3. Run `simulation2.R` to get Figures 4, 7, 8, 10, 11 in the paper.
+	3. Run `simulation2.R` to get Figures 4, 8, 10, 11 in the paper.
 The results are shown in [here](http://www.cis.jhu.edu/~parky/dhatKhat/simulation2.html).

 * To run the connectome data experiment in the paper, please follow these steps: